MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/New-MgBetaEntitlementManagementAccessPackageResourceRequest.md

   \[IsPendingOnboarding \<Boolean?\>\]: True if the resource is not yet available for assignment.
 Read-only.
   \[OriginId \<String\>\]: The unique identifier of the resource in the origin system.
-In the case of an Azure AD group, this is the identifier of the group.
+In the case of a Microsoft Entra group, this is the identifier of the group.
   \[OriginSystem \<String\>\]: The type of the resource in the origin system, such as SharePointOnline, AadApplication or AadGroup.
-  \[ResourceType \<String\>\]: The type of the resource, such as Application if it is an Azure AD connected application, or SharePoint Online Site for a SharePoint Online site.
+  \[ResourceType \<String\>\]: The type of the resource, such as Application if it is a Microsoft Entra connected application, or SharePoint Online Site for a SharePoint Online site.
   \[Url \<String\>\]: A unique resource locator for the resource, such as the URL for signing a user into an application.

 BODYPARAMETER \<IMicrosoftGraphAccessPackageResourceRequest\>: accessPackageResourceRequest